bizurkur/mockfs/docs/pages/03-usage.md

 - And `\` is not the same as `/`

-You can change the configuration settings be either passing in an instance of `MockFileSystem\Config\ConfigInterface` or a flat `array`.
+You can change the configuration settings by either passing in an instance of `MockFileSystem\Config\ConfigInterface` or a flat `array`.

 In this example, we tell mockfs to ignore the case of the filename.
 This means if you have a file named `test.txt` you can access it using `test.txt`, `TEST.TXT`, or `TesT.tXt`.